Online Master’s Degree Programs in Community Mental Health Management

 Academically gifted students still completing their undergraduate degree are encouraged to consider the Accelerated Graduate Enrollment (AGRADE) program.
 This program permits students to simultaneously complete master’s degree coursework while completing their bachelor’s degree.
 AGRADE students have the opportunity to complete both degrees in an accelerated timeline.

-The WSU program in Community Health is unique among such programs because it prepares students to take the Certified Health Education Specialist (CHES) exam, offered through the National Commission for Health Education Credentialing.
+The WSU Community Health program is unique among such programs because it prepares students to take the Certified Health Education Specialist (CHES) exam, offered through the National Commission for Health Education Credentialing.
 The CHES certification is the only nationally and internationally accredited health education and promotion certification on the market.

 - Location: Detroit, MI